 Is it practical to travel long distances by local trains?

 Travel by local trains is naturally much slower than by shinkansen or limited express.
 From Tokyo, for example, it takes roughly nine hours and multiple transfers of trains to reach Kyoto.
 On major lines, such as the Tokaido Line and the Sanyo Line, local train service is frequent enough to travel without preparing a prior itinerary, but on most other lines, local service is infrequent and connections inconvenient.
 Therefore, it is highly recommended to create an itinerary in advance by studying the timetables.
-Low fares by overnight buses and discount airlines have created comfortable alternatives to the Seishun 18 Kippu in recent years.
+Low fares by overnight buses and discount airlines have created comfortable alternatives to the Seishun 18 Kippu in recent decades.